yelfaram/Cadmium-Cell-DEVS-Football-Player-Interaction/README.md

 ## Testing Actions

-You can test each specific action (short pass, dribble, and long pass) by executing the following:
+You can test each specific action (short pass, dribble, and long pass) by running the following:

 - To test the short passing action on a 3x3 grid: